top of page

 Formatting in APA Style (PowerPoint) - how to format headings, references, and everything in between (updated Aug 2025)

-APA Formatting Checklist - refer to this list for basic APA formatting requirements of your papers
+APA Formatting Checklist - refer to this list for the basic APA formatting requirements of your papers

 APA Title Page - this template complies with the 7th edition